INSIDE-OUT PRISON EXCHANGE

 We will offer a similar course in the spring at the Federal Detention Center in Philadelphia, with incarcerated women and Temple students.
 This course will focus on the autobiographical works of women who have been active in important social organizing efforts in U.S. history.
 It will run every Tuesday from 5:30 to 8:00 p.m. in the spring semester (students must also be available for transportation time and for processing in to the prison).
 Please contact Patricia Way at email@example.com for more information.

-WOMEN’S STUDIES HIGHLIGHTS:
+GENDER, SEXUALITY AND WOMEN’S STUDIES HIGHLIGHTS:

 WOMEN'S HISTORY MONTH CELEBRATION